N0rbert/classicmenu-indicator/README.txt

  Project
 =========

-For bug reports or feature requests please use the `bugtracker at Launchapd <https://bugs.launchpad.net/classicmenu-indicator/+filebug>`_
+For bug reports or feature requests please use the `bugtracker at Launchpad <https://bugs.launchpad.net/classicmenu-indicator/+filebug>`_

 The `project page at Launchpad <https://launchpad.net/classicmenu-indicator>`_ ofers some other services, too.